fsfe/reuse-docs/site/content/page.md

 requests for changes you'd like to see!

 To get in touch with us, just shoot a mail to <contact@fsfe.org> and we'll get back to you right away!
-You can also look at our <a href="https://fsfe.org/contact/">contact information for FSFE</a> for some other ways in which to reach out to us.
+You can also look at our [contact information for FSFE](https://fsfe.org/contact) for some other ways in which to reach out to us.

 If you want to reach a human right away, or send encrypted e-mail (GnuPG style), this project's loving caretakers are: